sammuelyee/docs/cartodb-editor.md

 Map Edit Menu Options | Description
 ------------ | -------------
 Export layer | A dataset appears as a layer on your map.
 You can export the dataset layer for use offline.
 This process is identical to exporting a dataset once you select *Export layer* from the Edit menu.
-For details, see [How to export datasets from CartoDB?](http://docs.cartodb.com/faqs.html#how-to-export-datasets-from-cartodb)
+For details, see [(Export Data](#export-data))
 Georeference layer |  Edit your map and apply georeferencing coordinates to transform your data.
 This process is identical to the georeferencing dataset options once you select *Georeference layer* from the Edit menu.
 For details, see [(Georeference Data](#georeference-data))
 Duplicate map |  Creates a duplicate of your map so that you have a backup copy of it.
 Note that changes applied to a duplicate map are not applied to the original
 Lock map | To prevent your map from undesired changes, you can lock a map and hide it from your dashboard.
 For details, see the Frequently Asked Questions about [how to lock a dataset or map](http://docs.cartodb.com/faqs.html#how-can-i-lock-a-datasetmap)